mamiekus/task1/README.md

 Create new branch - task1

 # Step 3
-Implement in python
+Create a python file to implement following functionality
  - load source.csv file
  - change date's timezone from UTC to UTC+5
- - add column - total - where the value is amount * price
+ - add new column - total - where the value is amount * price
  - save the result to the new file result.csv

 # Step 4